HeikesFootSlave/deck-update-check/README.md

 Once installed, it will check for SteamOS updates every time desktop mode is launched.

+If you need to debug or change the list of packages to install, run `sudo install_pacman_packages.sh` to skip the SteamOS update checks and directly install everything listed in `packages-to-install`

 #### Disclaimer:
 Use at your own risk.
 It works for me, but your mileage may vary.